-Stuart J. Spendlove, Ph.D., has worked as a licensed clinical psychologist since 2012 and is the Administrative Supervisor in Psychological Assessment Services (PAS).
+Stuart J. Spendlove, Ph.D., has worked as a licensed clinical psychologist since 2012 and is the Program Manager for Psychological Assessment Services (PAS), Medical Services, and Outside Providers.
 He graduated from Brigham Young University in 2001 with a Bachelor’s degree in psychology with a minor in Spanish and then earned his Master’s and Doctoral degrees at Texas Tech University in 2006 and 2009, respectively.
 Dr. Spendlove completed his predoctoral internship at the UCSD/VA consortium and then obtained a post-doctoral position as a Bilingual Clinical Research Psychologist at the UCSD Autism Center of Excellence from 2009 to 2012.
 He has worked in community mental health since 2012 through work at an FQHC in San Diego and through private practice in Lubbock, Texas.

 Dr. Spendlove specializes in psychological assessments of infants, children, teens, and adults for various diagnoses related to Autism, emotional difficulties, behavioral problems, disability questions, and risk assessment.
 In therapy, Dr. Spendlove is trained to work with individuals of all ages as well as families and couples with various difficulties.
 He has experience and training in CBT, TF-CBT, Parent Management Training, and other empirically supported treatments designed to help people with serious or chronic mental health conditions.
 Dr. Spendlove can render all services in Spanish in addition to English.